labarilem/notes/building-microservices/integration.md

 - Robustness principle: “*Be conservative in what you do, be liberal in what you accept from others*”.
 - Catch breaking changes early, tests help a lot here.
 - Use semantic versioning.
 - Have coexisting service versions to gradually adopt the new version in the system.
 Another option is to concurrently deploy microservices of different versions, but suppose you need to fix a bug in the service, then you would need to deploy 2 different services.
-Still this is a good approach if you are doing blue/green deploys.
+Still, this is a good approach if you are doing blue/green deploys.

 ## User interfaces